Texas: Colonization

 The first historical document related to Texas was a map of the Gulf Coast, created in 1519 by Spanish explorer Alonso Álvarez de Pineda.
 Nine years later, shipwrecked Spanish explorer Álvar Núñez Cabeza de Vaca and his cohort became the first Europeans in what is now Texas.
 Cabeza de Vaca reported that in 1528, when the Spanish landed in the area, "half the natives died from a disease of the bowels and blamed us."
-Cabeza de Vaca also made observations about the way of life of the Ignaces Natives of Texas:

-Francisco Vázquez de Coronado describes his 1541 encounter:
+Cabeza de Vaca also made observations about the way of life of the Ignaces Natives of Texas.
+Francisco Vázquez de Coronado described another encounter with native people in 1541.

-Following Cabeza de Vaca, the expedition of Hernando de Soto entered into Texas from the east, seeking a route to Mexico.
+The expedition of Hernando de Soto entered into Texas from the east, seeking a route to Mexico.
 They passed through the Caddo lands but turned back after reaching the River of Daycao (possibly the Brazos or Colorado), beyond which point the Native peoples were nomadic and did not have the agricultural stores to feed the expedition.

 European powers ignored the area until accidentally settling there in 1685.
 Miscalculations by René-Robert Cavelier de La Salle resulted in his establishing the colony of Fort Saint Louis at Matagorda Bay rather than along the Mississippi River.
 The colony lasted only four years before succumbing to harsh conditions and hostile natives.
 A small band of survivors traveled eastward into the lands of the Caddo, but La Salle was killed by disgruntled expedition members.

 In 1690 Spanish authorities, concerned that France posed a competitive threat, constructed several missions in East Texas among the Caddo.
 After Caddo resistance, the Spanish missionaries returned to Mexico.
-When France began settling Louisiana, mostly in the southern part of the state, in 1716 Spanish authorities responded by founding a new series of missions in East Texas.
+When France began settling Louisiana, in 1716 Spanish authorities responded by founding a new series of missions in East Texas.
 Two years later, they created San Antonio as the first Spanish civilian settlement in the area.

 Hostile native tribes and distance from nearby Spanish colonies discouraged settlers from moving to the area.
 It was one of New Spain's least populated provinces.
 In 1749, the Spanish peace treaty with the Lipan Apache angered many tribes, including the Comanche, Tonkawa, and Hasinai.
 The Comanche signed a treaty with Spain in 1785 and later helped to defeat the Lipan Apache and Karankawa tribes.
-With more numerous missions being established, priests led a peaceful conversion of most tribes.
-By the end of the 18th century only a few nomadic tribes had not converted to Christianity.
+With numerous missions being established, priests led a peaceful conversion of most tribes.
+By the end of the 18th century only a few nomadic tribes had not converted.